 Leonard Sweet & I shared a burden about the supremacy of Christ, and a co-written project was born out of it.

 I’m often asked the question why I don’t charge for most of my work.
 So I’ll answer that here.

 Most of my writings and spoken ministry are free of charge (to date, over 700 free articles and over 90 free podcast episodes are available to anyone).
 In addition, I’ve given away hundreds of thousands of copies of my books over the years.
 And presently, two of them are free of charge in digital form.

 I’ve chosen to go with publishers for *some* of my written work only because far, far more people will hear about and read a published book than they will free eBooks or online articles.

 Don’t ask me why that is, it just is (as professional athletes like to say, “It is what it is.”)
 Hence, going with a publisher effectively gets the message out to a much broader audience.
 Unfortunately, it costs money to publish a book; therefore, publishers must charge for them.

-While I have no problem with authors who profit from their books personally and who demand honorariums when they speak (this is very different from clergy salaries, by the way), I myself have chosen not to make money a determining factor in my ministry.
+While I have no problem with authors who profit from their books personally (most Christian authors do) and neither do I have a problem with authors who demand honorariums when they speak (this is very different from clergy salaries, by the way), I myself have chosen not to make money a determining factor in my ministry.

-Consequently, I haven’t received a penny from most of the places I’ve spoken in, including large conferences.
-And when I work with a group of Christians in a church-planting capacity, I do not charge them a nickel.
-I’ve chosen the way of Paul of Tarsus in this regard.
+I haven’t received a penny from most of the places I’ve spoken in, including large conferences.
+And when I work with a church, I do not charge a nickel.
+I’ve chosen the way of Paul of Tarsus in this regard (see 1 Cor.
+9).